imsatoshi/GeneTrader/README.md

    - A checkpoint is saved at regular intervals.
 6. After all generations, the overall best strategy is reported.

-## Checkpointing

-The algorithm saves checkpoints at regular intervals (configurable in the settings).
-These checkpoints allow you to resume the optimization process from where it left off in case of interruption.
-Use the `--resume` option to start from the latest checkpoint.

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests.